A standby emergency generator provides electricity during a power outage

 When a natural disaster occurs, an emergency backup generator is as important as a disaster preparedness kit.
-Rolling blackouts in California, hurricanes in the southland, and ice storms across the US and Canada!
+Rolling blackouts in California, hurricanes in the southland, and ice storms across the prairies of the US and Canada!
 Be ready with an alternate power supply and an automatic transfer switch.

 The question: When is the prime time to purchase, hook up, and function test a backup power supply?

 The answer: Before a natural disaster has a chance to occur.
 Have you ever waited to make a trip to the home improvement store for plywood to board up windows, batteries for the flashlight, and a disaster emergency kit?
 Its frustrating and often futile.

 Disaster Preparation: Make a Plan Now

 Certainly human safety, water supplies, and canned goods are critical, but creature comforts are also high on your list of priorities.
 A hurricane making landfall doesnt always spell out evacuation, but it ensures that your and your familys lives is going to be disrupted.
 Not an enviable situation.